oAGoulart/oAGoulart/README.md

 ― Paulo Freire, _Pedagogy of the Oppressed_.

-Thus, one _truly_ human beign does not lend his or hers inquiry, praxis, to a thought-replacing machine.
+Thus, one _truly_ human being does not lend his or hers inquiry, praxis, to a thought-replacing machine.
 The anti-human machine, AI.

 [![badge](https://github.com/oAGoulart/awesome-nollm/blob/main/badge.png)](https://github.com/oAGoulart/awesome-nollm)